helpscout/beacon-ios-sdk/README.md

 ## Requirements

 The Beacon SDK requires iOS 9.0+.

+The Beacon SDK 2.0 beta requires iOS 11.0+.

 Xcode 11 is required to build with the Beacon SDK.

 ## Installation